sanderwood/clamp2/README.md

     ]
   }
   ```
+   The filepaths field contains relative paths starting from the shortest common root directory (e.g., abc/ or mtf/).
+This ensures that only the minimal shared part of the path is included, and each file is represented with a concise relative path from this root.

    **Output Example**: The output will be a JSON file containing the structured summary in both English and a selected non-English language.
 Here’s an example of the expected output: